opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 Data Prepper 2.0 includes a number of other improvements.
 We want to highlight a few of them.

 * The OpenSearch sink now supports `create` actions for OpenSearch when writing documents.
 Pipeline authors can configure their pipelines to only create new documents and not update existing ones.
-* The HTTP source now supports loading TLS/SSL credentials from either Amazon S3 or Amazon Certificate Manager.
+* The HTTP source now supports loading TLS/SSL credentials from either Amazon S3 or AWS Certificate Manager (ACM).
 Pipeline authors can now configure them for their log ingestion use cases.
 Before Data Prepper 2.0, only the OTel Trace Source supported these options.
 * Data Prepper now requires Java 11 or higher.
 The Docker image deploys with JDK 17.

 Please see our [release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.0.0) for a complete list.